rafael-santiago/tulip/doc/MANUAL.md

     304h305p304-405-302-304-405--304-405-304-405-304-405~~--402-405-302-304-305--106b-104h106p104-102-104-102-204-
     3?/304-203-.letring{204b-104-204~~~~}-

-Maybe you will note a weird thing on bendings, I avoid indicating the destination notes.
+Maybe you will note a weird thing on bendings.
+I avoid indicating the destination notes.
 It is a personal preference because I think that bends must be done singing the sound, muttering or thinking about what should be.
 It is weird
 thinking: "Okay, now a will bend this string a half tone, a whole tone".
-But in ``Tulip`` you can do things like ``204b206`` there is no problem on it.
+But in ``Tulip`` you can write things like ``204b206`` there is no problem on it.

 In order to get a complete transcription we need to the "exit solo".
-This is what follows:
+Follows:

     305h307-206-108~~~-.letring{63---------}-305h307-206-108~~-.letring{63---------}-|-
     206-208-209-208--206-307-305--.chord{209-106}.chord{2:b}-.chord{209-106}.chord{2:~}.chord{2:~}-|-